-Prior to matriculation into the College, students must provide Student Services with proof of completion of CPR for Health Care Providers from the American Heart Association.
+Prior to matriculation into the College, students must provide Trinity College's health requirements coordinator with proof of completion of CPR for Health Care Providers (Basic Life Support) from the American Heart Association.
 An educational transcript from an approved health care employer showing the date of prior CPR training is sufficient evidence of course completion.
 The College, in collaboration with UnityPoint Health, provides CPR course offerings throughout the summer.

-CPR certification must be renewed every two years and documentation of current certification must be provided to Student Services.
+CPR certification must be renewed every two years and documentation of current certification must be provided to Trinity College's health requirements coordinator.
 Current CPR certification is required for participation in clinical experiences.